Ps7cho/Vetro-Hotkeys/README.md

 | alt+k         | Open ROW Centerline Panel                       |

 &nbsp;&nbsp;&nbsp;*Vetro Workspace is focused on Discovery currently.
 Additional Features will be added further on
+<br>&nbsp;&nbsp;&nbsp; *Save, Delete, and Close Panel hotkeys are bound to both mouse keys and keyboard keys.

 ---------------------------------------------------------------------------